 4. Winemaking:

 – Fendant: The splitting characteristic of Fendant grapes can affect the winemaking process.
-The split berries can release more during pressing, potentially leading to a higher yield of juice.
+The split berries can release more juice during pressing, potentially leading to a higher yield of juice.
 Winemakers may need to adjust their winemaking techniques to accommodate the unique characteristics of Fendant grapes.

 – Chasselas: In general, Chasselas grapes are often used to produce dry white wines.
 The winemaking process for Chasselas, including Fendant, typically involves gentle pressing, fermentation at controlled temperatures, and aging in stainless steel or neutral oak to preserve the delicate flavors.